Teska98/Python_functionProgram1/README.md

 # Python_functionProgramms
-Python programms using functions and lists
+Python program using function and list